wellsiau-aws/terraform-aws-runtask-iam-access-analyzer/README.md

 - `logs:CreateLogGroups` to `logs:CreateLogGroup`
 - `logs:CreateLogStreams` to `logs:CreateLogStream`

+To experiment with another types of IAM Access Analyzer policy validation, modify the assume role policy document or the iam role policy in the provided template.

 # Limitations

+1. Does not provide verbose error / warning messages in Run Task console.
+In the future, we will explore possibility to provide verbose logging.

-1. Does not support Terraform [computed resources](https://www.terraform.io/plugin/sdkv2/schemas/schema-behaviors).
+2. Does not support Terraform [computed resources](https://www.terraform.io/plugin/sdkv2/schemas/schema-behaviors).
 For example, the tool will report no IAM policy found for the following Terraform template.
 The policy json string is a computed resource.
 The plan output doesn't contain information of IAM policy document.

     ```